 And Metea Valley as in the team with just four losses, winning its first 14 games before being tripped up in overtime by Waubonsie Valley.
 Hinsdale Central, Lake Park and Elgin also defeated Metea Valley, the most recent loss to the Maroons in the Upstate Eight Conference first-place crossover game.
 Metea lost those four games by a total of 14 points.

 Pease was on hand Monday scouting Geneva-Batavia but declined to talk about the matchup with his former school.
-Ralston had nothing but good things to say about Pease while also emphasizing all he is worried about is finding a way to slow down the 22-4 Mustangs.
+Ralston had nothing but good things to say about Pease while also emphasizing all he is worried about is finding a way to slow down those athletic Mustangs (22-4).

 "Tim is a good man," Ralston said.
 "I think the world of him as a coach.
 It's another team on our schedule.
 That's the way I look at it.
 To me there is nothing that is personal about this game, it's just trying to give our kids the best opportunity to win and I'm sure Bob and his staff will do the same for them."

 The Vikings should be confident coming in.
 Among other reasons they are 2-0 this year against District 204 schools having defeated Waubonsie Valley and Neuqua Valley.

 The Vikings also can build off Monday's solid win over Batavia in a game they never trailed, though one Ralston wishes the IHSA would have held somewhere else after seeing the stands about half full.